-BaubleBar’s Gift Sets Offer Plenty Of Bling For Your Buck
+BaubleBar’s Early Black Friday Sale Offers Plenty Of Bling For Your Buck (Including A Majorly Marked-Down Reader Favorite)

 BaubleBar is already one of our favorite destinations for jewels that marry two magical purchasing criteria: a.) affordability and b.) sheer cuteness.
 With a spangly, wearable assortment that rarely breaks the $100 barrier, it’s a dazzling online destination to load up on jewels.
 And if you can believe it, shopping the site for holidays just got a little easier.
-This week, the brand launched an irresistible gift: bundled sets of some tried-and-true best-sellers.
+Starting today, the brand launched their version of a digital “doorbuster”, chopping the $44 price tag of their best-selling Alidia Ring to a mere $12.

-Ranging from $24 to $98 in price, the sets offer a hefty value on BaubleBar’s already reasonably-priced accessories.
-You can choose from three pre-packaged sets of best-sellers or customize your own.
-(Pro tip: you can also use code “HOLIDAY15” to get 15% off sitewide.)
-No matter how you slice it, it’s a stellar purchase for your jewelry-fangirl bestie — or simply an economical way to ensure that you have plenty of unique adornments for all of the holiday parties you’ll be attending.
-Click through to see the options — if you decide to keep everything for yourself, we certainly won’t judge.
+Not only are the sparkly specialists offering this best-seller for the price of a bottle of nail polish, they’re also in full Black Friday mode with a sitewide discount of 35% off.
+No matter how you slice it, the sale is a stellar to purchase in bulk for your crew of jewelry-fangirl besties — or simply an economical way to ensure that you have plenty of unique adornments for all of the holiday parties you’ll be attending.
+Click through to shop the marked-down ring and the rest of its 35%-off brethren — if you decide to keep everything for yourself, we certainly won’t judge.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.